3cqs-coder/SymBot/docs/README.md

 With SymBot Hub's simple web interface, you can easily add, update, restart, or disable any instance.
 It also combines all instances into one system using an internal proxy server, so you only need one port to access everything.
 Plus, SymBot Hub helps you monitor system resources like memory usage, making instance management straightforward and efficient.

+### Hub Unified Views

+In addition to instance management, SymBot Hub provides two unified views that aggregate data across all running instances:

+- **Active Deals** — view all active deals across every instance in a single table.
+Filter by instance or bot, adjust the refresh interval, and take actions directly from the Hub including closing, pausing, resuming, cancelling deals, and stopping bots.
+Clicking on a pair opens a TradingView chart for that symbol.

+- **Bots** — view all bots across every instance in a single table, including the exchange each bot is assigned to.
+Toggle bots on or off directly from the Hub without navigating to each instance individually.

+Both views refresh automatically and pause when a confirmation dialog is open to prevent stale data from overwriting pending actions.

 ### Starting SymBot Hub

 Before starting SymBot Hub, make sure your first SymBot configuration is set up and working as expected.
 The initial instance will be created automatically using your default configuration files.